markmakemate/Statistic-Learning-Theory/README.md

 * **Three layers divided: Application Layer, Data Layer, Algorithm Layer**
 # Improved and Creative Points:
 * **Evolution Algorithms** to implement the progress of convex optimization
-* **Provide a abstract Table Class to store a data set, users can simply construct a Table object to operate data.**
+* **Provide an abstract Table Class to store a data set, users can simply construct a Table object to operate data.**
 * **Iterator** is provided for Collection, DataSet and DataLoader;
 # References:
 1. *Statistic Learning Method*, Hang Li, Tsinghua University Press<br/>